Arsany-Shafik/Image-processing-system/README.txt

       3) Histogram equalization with new histogram
       4) Compress the photo with its new histogram

 NOTICE:     !!
-WORKS WITH BOTH RGB AND GRAYSCALE IMAGE !!
+WORKS WITH BOTH RGB AND GRAYSCALE IMAGES !!